wizhaoredhat/ocp-traffic-flow-tests/README.md

 # Traffic Flow Test Scripts

-This repository contains the yaml files, docker files, and test scripts to test Traffic Flows in an OVN-Kubernetes cluster.
+This repository contains the yaml files, docker files, and test scripts to test Traffic Flows in an OVN-Kubernetes k8s cluster.

 ## Setting up the environment

+The package "kubectl" should be installed.

 The recommended python version is 3.11 for running the Traffic Flow tests